alphagov/design-system-team-docs/source/guides/get-help-from-other-roles.html.md

 On this team, we tend not to focus on job titles and we work as a group instead.
 Though each of us will have particular areas of expertise, we will often work together to draw from each other's skills and knowledge.

+You can ask a designer for help with

+- understanding the problem you’re trying to solve
+- working with the team to advocate for users
+- interpreting user research and data
+- proposing potential solutions to your problem
+- making a prototype to test assumptions
+- making sure the thing you’re working on is inclusive and accessible
+- visual design assistance on the thing you’re working on

+To get help

+- send a message on Slack
+- use a collaborative tool such as Padlet, Trello, Mural or Google Doc to frame your thoughts
+- arrange a call

 ### Designers on the team
 Ciandelle - I have a background in both service and interaction design.
 I prefer to work on things where I can pay close attention to detail and visualise the work as part of the larger picture.
 I am really confident with the prototype kit.
 I struggle with physical drawing and graphic design.